espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

 ^^^^

 - For more information about key codes, please refer to the chapter Keyboard/Keypad Page of `Universal Serial Bus HID Usage Tables <https://www.usb.org/sites/default/files/documents/hut1_12v2.pdf>`_.
+- To use this command to interact with iOS products, your devices need to pass `MFI <https://mfi.apple.com/>`_ certification first.

 Example
 ^^^^^^^^